George E. Martin

-George E. Martin (1 November 1902 – 30 January 1995) was a career officer in the United States Army.
+George Edward Martin (1 November 1902 – 30 January 1995) was a career officer in the United States Army.
 A veteran of World War II and the Korean War, he attained the rank of major general as commander of the 10th Infantry Division.
 Martin served from 1927 to 1962 and his decorations included multiple awards of the Army Distinguished Service Medal, Legion of Merit and Bronze Star Medal.

 Martin was a native of Clinton, Iowa and was raised and educated in Wyandotte, Michigan.
 He graduated from Wisconsin's Northwestern Military and Naval Academy in 1921.
 He graduated from the United States Military Academy in 1927 and began a long career as an Infantry officer.
 In the years prior to World War II, Martin's duty stations included Fort Eustis, Virginia, Fort Davis, Panama, and Forts Crook and Omaha in Nebraska.
 He served for almost four years as professor of military science at Northwestern Military and for three with the 35th Infantry in Hawaii.

 During the Second World War, Martin served in Europe as assistant chief of staff for operations (G-3) of the 45th Infantry Division and chief of staff for the 44th Infantry Division.
 After the war, Martin was assigned to the faculty of the United States Army Command and General Staff College, then attended England's Imperial Defense College.
 Upon returning to the United States, he attended the National War College, then served as a NATO policy planner.
 Beginning in 1952, Martin served in South Korea during the Korean War.
 Initially assigned as assistant chief of staff for operations (G-3) with Eighth United States Army, he later served as assistant division commander of the 7th Infantry Division.

 After his Korean War service, Martin served as assistant division commander of the 10th Infantry Division, and he commanded the division from April 1955 to March 1956.
 He was assigned to West Germany as assistant chief of staff for personnel (G-1) at United States Army Europe from 1956 to 1958.
 From 1958 until his 1962 retirement, he was assigned to the army staff for personnel as chief of assignments.
 In retirement, Martin resided first in Hawaii, and later in Bradenton, Florida, and authored numerous magazine and journal articles, as well as his 1986 memoir, Blow, Bugle, Blow.
 He died in Bradenton on 30 January 1995 and was buried at Arlington National Cemetery.